Aging. Childbirth. Laughter. Each of these can contribute to a problem that most women do not want to talk about — urinary incontinence.

 Your care team

-Led by a group of experienced urogynecologists, nurses and women’s health physical therapists, the Edward-Elmhurst Women's Center for Pelvic Medicine offers a range of treatment options for urinary incontinence, pelvic pain and other pelvic disorders.
+Led by a group of experienced urogynecologists, nurses and women’s health physical therapists, the Women's Center for Pelvic Medicine at Edward offers a range of treatment options for urinary incontinence, pelvic pain and other pelvic disorders.

 Our care team also includes a physiatrist, Dr. Min Kim of the Edward-Elmhurst Neurosciences Institute, who is specially trained in the non-surgical treatment of pelvic floor disorders.
 Dr. Kim provides a thorough exam and prescribes treatment as member of the patient’s care team, which includes physical therapists certified in pelvic floor rehabilitation.

 Treatment options at the Women’s Center for Pelvic Medicine